-His father was said to be Laird of Balcomie, and the records of that family are extant in the Rolls, for assisting at several councils for the honour of Scotland.
-And Sir Thomas the Rhymer's prophecies and sayings are still hold in estimation.
+His father was said to be Laird of Balcomio, and the records of that family are extant in the Rolls, for assisting at several councils for the honour of Scotland.
+And Sir Thomas the Rhymer's pro-

 He lived in the reign of Alexander III.
 King of Scotland, in the year one thousand two hundred and forty-eight, much regarded, and knighted by that king that same year.